7 Facts from our Oral DNA Labs Review

 Oral DNA Labs Cost Reviews

-The Oral DNA Labs test cost between $125 and $250.
-This is cheaper than the price offered by most companies offering similar services.
+The Oral DNA Labs tests cost between $125 and $250.
+This price range is below the average offered by most companies with similar services.

 Oral DNA Labs Privacy Review

 The policy explains how your Protected Health Information (PHI), including lab results, will be used for treatment, payment, healthcare operation, business associates, research, and health oversight among others.
-Under the treatment heading, the policy indicates that PHI may be used or disclosed for treatment purposes to certain individuals involved in care including physicians, nurses, medical students, pharmacies, and other health care professionals.”
+Under the Treatment heading, the policy indicates that PHI may be used or disclosed for treatment purposes to specific individuals involved in care, including physicians, nurses, medical students, pharmacies, and other health care professionals.

 The company is HIPAA compliant.